uibk-uncover/libjpeg-CSM/README.md

 # Effect of libjpeg version on CSM

 This is the code repository for the paper The Effect of the JPEG Implementation on the Cover-Source Mismatch Error in Image Steganalysis [1].
-It contains the codebase to replicate the CSM caused by a mismatch in libjpeg versions.
+It contains the codebase to replicate the CSM caused by a mismatch in libjpeg versions, which was described in our previous paper [2].
 ## Setup

 This codebase uses Python and Matlab.